Snipey/pulse-docs-demo/docs/main/collections.md

 MyCollection.selectors.MY_SELECTOR.select(1); // select a new primary key
 ```

 Selectors are smart, if you select a primary key that doesn't exist in your Collection yet, the Selector will return an empty object.
-However once the data is collected under that primary key, the Selector will update seemlessly.
+However once the data is collected under that primary key, the Selector will update seamlessly.

 ## Selector Methods